PowerShell/vscode-powershell/examples/README.md

 - **Integrated syntax checks** from the PowerShell engine and **integrated rule-based analysis** using PowerShell Script Analyzer
-  - Try opening `DebugTest.ps1` and `StopTest.ps1` by double-clicking on their file names.
-You will see red and green squiggles for rule-based checks.
-    You can introduce a syntax error somewhere to see the red squiggle for that as well.
+  - Try opening `DebugTest.ps1` by double-clicking on its file name in the Explorer view.
+You will see a green squiggle on the function name `Do-Work` indicating that `Do` is not an approved verb.
+These rule-based checks use PSScriptAnalyzer to analyze/lint your scripts.
+You can introduce a syntax error somewhere to see a red squiggle for that as well.
 To see a list of all errors and warnings, try pressing `Ctrl+Shift+M`.
 - **Go to definition `(F12)`** and **Peek definition `(Alt+F12)`**
   for cmdlet and variable names
   - Try this on the `Stop-Process2` cmdlet in `StopTest.ps1`